FAQ

 What is Opportunity Middle College?

 Opportunity Middle College (OMC) is collaboration between Fayette County and Bluegrass Community and Technical College (BCTC).
-Our OMC student body consists of juniors and seniors from each of the 6 public high schools in Fayette County.
-We are housed at BCTC’s Cooper Campus.
+Our OMC student body consists of juniors and seniors from all of the 6 A1 high schools and all programs of FCPS.
+We are housed at BCTC’s Newtown Campus.
 Our goal is to provide access and supports to our students to allow them the opportunity to take college class while they are still in high school.
 Although, all 6 high schools offer dual credit courses, our program is unique in that we provide the integration of high school and college courses in the college setting.

 How do I apply to attend OMC?